 Skip to main content

 The fourth industrial revolution is here: the digitalization of manufacturing.
 Often known as “Manufacturing 4.0,” this profound change involves the integration of digital technologies, such as artificial intelligence (AI) and machine learning, with the wealth of data now available to manufacturers.
-If done right, digitalization can become digital transformation, which will enable organizations to improve productivity, reduce costs and pave the way for the future of manufacturing.
-And, as was true with each of the previous industrial revolutions, manufacturers who lag behind are in danger of being left behind.
+If done right, digitalization can become digital transformation, which will enable organizations to improve productivity, reduce costs, enhance workplace safety and pave the way for the future of manufacturing.
+And that's not all, successful manufacturing digital transformation has the potential to significantly boost market share and reputation, while improving the ability to attract and retain talent.
+But, as was true with each of the previous industrial revolutions, manufacturers who lag behind are in danger of being left behind.
 A recent survey by the Manufacturing Leadership Council found that although many manufacturers have begun their Manufacturing 4.0 journeys, very few are at an advanced stage of maturity.1

 Digitalization has become an imperative for all organizations.
 Staying ahead of new customer demands and technology trends requires it.
 But change can be difficult.
 How can manufacturing companies successfully complete their journey to digitalization?
 The following steps provide both guidance and incentives for making the necessary changes.